 What are Residential Proxies?

-To answer this question, we'll first have to learn what proxies are in general.
+To answer this question, we’ll first have to learn what proxies are in general.
 A proxy server is a computer server that acts as an intermediary between the Internet and its[proxy] users by forwarding their web requests.
-Its main purpose is to enable data exchange, but it has many other uses, too, one of which is security.
+Its main purpose is to enable data exchange and mask its users real IP and location.

 You can consider your home Internet connection as a residential proxy from your ISP (Internet Service Provider).
-By that, we mean that if use a certain tool (or tools) you can “rent” or “borrow” your home Internet connection’s IP as a residential proxy - that other can use.
+By that, we mean that if using a certain tool (or tools) you can “rent” or “borrow” your home Internet connection’s IP as a residential proxy – that others can use.

 For example, if you are using now (or previously used) Hola VPN (the free VPN app) you have rented your real IP address to be used by the Luminati rotating residential proxies service – and through your Internet connection and VPN use, besides your traffic, you have forwarded other users’ traffic too.
 Because this is how residential proxy providers get their IP inventory – they develop a network of devices connected to a service (app or VPN) and besides your real traffic, they also forward their residential proxy users’ traffic.

 In fact, plenty of people use it, either for their personal or professional purposes.
-That's why real residential proxies are kind of pricey.
+That’s why real residential proxies are more expensive.
 But surely, you will be able to find some cheap residential proxies that are actually good.

 5 Key Features of Residential (Rotating) IPs

-Why are these residential rotating proxies so important?
+Why are these rotating residential proxies so essential?

 Well, the reasons are various.
-But there are five main features that make them so.
-And you should consider them if you want to buy residential proxies.
+But here are the five main features that make them so.
+You should consider them if you want to buy residential proxies.

 - Their IP rotates with every request

-Unlike datacenter proxies, residential rotating proxies hide your IP and make your location invisible to others by replacing your IP address for a short period of time with another [human] user’s IP.
-When you're using this proxy, nobody can trace anything back directly to you.
-In other words, residential proxies allow users to retain their anonymity while they scrape data from the Internet freely.
+Unlike datacenter proxies, residential rotating proxies hide your IP and make your location invisible to others by replacing your IP address for a short period with another real user connection IP.
+When you’re using this proxy, nobody can trace anything back directly to you.
+In other words, residential proxies allow users to retain anonymity while you can scrape data from the Internet freely.